-Three hundred miles from Winnipeg, we pass through the famous Bell farm, embracing one hundred square miles of land.
-This is a veritable manufactory of wheat, where the work is done with an almost military organization, ploughing by brigades and reaping by divisions.
-Think of a farm where the furrows are ordinarily four miles long, and of a country where such a thing is possible!
-There are neat stone cottages and ample barns for miles around, and the collection of buildings about the headquarters near the railway station, makes a respectable village, there being among them a church, a hotel, a flour-mill and, of course, a grain elevator, for in this country these elevators appear wherever there is wheat to be handled or stored.
+We pass station after station, nearly all alike, except as to the size of the villages surrounding them, some of which are of considerable importance.
+The railway buildings at these stations are uniform, and consist of an attractive station-house for passengers and goods, a great round water-tank, cottages for the section-men, and the never-ending grain elevators-tall solid structures, always telling the same story.
+Every minute or two we see coveys of of land.
+This is a veritable manufac-. tory of wheat, where the work is done with an almost military organization, ploughing by brigades and reaping by Think of a divisions. farm where the furrows are ordinarily four miles long, and of a country where such a thing is possible!
+There are neat stone cottages and ample barns for miles around, and the collection of buildings about the headquarters near the railway station makes a respectable village, there being among them a church, a hotel, a flour-mill, and, of course, a grain elevator, for in this country these elevators appear wherever there is wheat to be handled or stored.